Arriving into NSW

 Just like in New Zealand, NSW requires all arriving travellers to follow advice to help us protect you and our community.
 To limit your risk you need to:

-- practise good hand hygiene by handwashing with soap or alcohol-based hand sanitizer and avoid touching eyes, nose and mouth
+- practise good hand hygiene by handwashing with soap for at least 20 seconds or alcohol-based hand sanitizer and avoid touching eyes, nose and mouth

 Travelling within NSW

-It is recommended that you stay informed of COVID-19 case locations and current alerts in NSW.
-The latest COVID-19 news and updates can be found on the NSW Government website at https://www.nsw.gov.au/covid-19/
+Stay informed of COVID-19 case locations and current alerts in NSW.
+The latest COVID-19 news and updates can be found on the NSW Government website.

 When you use taxis and rideshares (also called 'point-to-point services'), you should practice physical distancing where possible.
 As a passenger in a taxi or rideshare you should: